 Three out of four women, or 75 percent, get a yeast infection at least once in their lifetime.
 A little more than half of that number will have two or more infections.
 The higher your risk factors, the more likely you will be to get four or more in a year, putting you in the chronic yeast infection category.

-- Q What is a vaginal yeast infection?
+- Q What is a chronic yeast infection?

 - Q Is a chronic yeast infection serious?